 Mr. Jones represents domestic industries (petitioners) in trade remedy proceedings, particularly antidumping and countervailing duty investigations, administrative reviews, and appellate litigation.
 He appears regularly before the U.S. Department of Commerce, the U.S. International Trade Commission, the Office of the U.S. Trade Representative, the U.S. Court of International Trade, the U.S. Court of Appeals for the Federal Circuit, and NAFTA dispute settlement panels.
 He also advises clients on dispute settlement proceedings in the WTO.

-- Coated Free Sheet Paper from China, Indonesia, and Korea (first-ever application of the countervailing duty law to imports from China)
+- Coated Free Sheet Paper (first-ever application of the countervailing duty law to imports from China in 2007)

-- Wooden Bedroom Furniture from China (then-largest antidumping case ever against imports from China)
+- Wooden Bedroom Furniture (largest antidumping case ever against imports from China when filed in 2003)

-- Magnesium Metal from China and Russia (first-ever market economy antidumping case against imports from Russia)
+- Magnesium Metal from Russia (first-ever market economy antidumping case against imports from Russia)

-The author of “Evaluating an Antidumping or Countervailing Duty Case,” a chapter of Inside the Minds: International Trade Law Best Practices (Aspatore Books: 2006), Mr. Jones was selected by his peers for inclusion in the 2008-2012 editions of The Best Lawyers in America® in the specialties of International Trade and Finance Law.
-He was also individually recognized and “highly recommended” in the 2011 Legal 500: US guide, and he was named a Washington, DC “Super Lawyer” in 2013.
+The author of “Evaluating an Antidumping or Countervailing Duty Case,” a chapter of Inside the Minds: International Trade Law Best Practices (Aspatore Books: 2006), Mr. Jones was selected by his peers for inclusion in the 2008-2015 editions of The Best Lawyers in America® in the specialties of International Trade and Finance Law.
+He was also individually recognized and “highly recommended” in Legal 500: US guide, named a Washington, DC “Super Lawyer” in 2013-2015, and included in Who’s Who Legal for Trade and Customs in 2015.

 - Author, “Evaluating an Antidumping or Countervailing Duty Case,” Inside the Minds: International Trade Law Best Practices (Aspatore Books: 2006)